Scratchpay Program Agreement for US Providers

 8.1.
 Provider Termination.
 Provider may terminate this Agreement without cause upon fifteen (15) days written notice to Scratchpay.

 8.2.
 Scratchpay Termination.
-Scratchpay may terminate this Agreement (i) without cause upon fifteen (15) days written notice to Provider, or (ii) immediately if Provider (A) fails to satisfy Scratchpay's underwriting or creditworthiness requirements, (B) is no longer authorized to provide the goods or services for which Scratchpay Payments may be used, (C) is directed by a regulatory authority to cease offering the Program to Provider, or (D) Scratchpay becomes aware that Provider has been suspended or terminated from accepting payments through another payment method, provider or network including Visa, Mastercard, NACHA or PayPal.
+Scratchpay may terminate this Agreement (i) without cause upon fifteen (15) days written notice to Provider, or (ii) immediately if Provider (A) fails to satisfy Scratchpay's underwriting or creditworthiness requirements, (B) is no longer authorized to provide the goods or services for which Scratchpay Payments may be used, (C) is directed by a regulatory authority to cease offering the Program to Provider, or (D) Scratchpay becomes aware that Provider has been suspended or terminated from accepting payments through another payment method, provider or network including Visa, Mastercard, NACHA or PayPal, or (E) there is a significant change in Provider’s control of its business or unauthorized assignment or transfer of this Agreement.

 8.3.
 Termination for Bankruptcy, Insolvency.
 Either party may immediately terminate this Agreement upon written notice to the other party if such other party becomes the subject of a voluntary or involuntary bankruptcy or insolvency petition or proceeding, or the appointment of a receiver or trustee in a liquidation nor insolvency.